 daigou industry

-The Daigou (代购) industry, referring to individuals or agents who purchase and import goods from overseas for resale in the Chinese market, faced substantial challenges amid the pandemic.
+The Daigou (代购) industry refers to individuals or agents who purchase and import goods from overseas for resale in the Chinese market.
 Tightened regulations and pandemic-related disruptions led to a significant reduction in the industry.
-Despite some recovery, the industry is unlikely to return to its previous size.
+While the industry is unlikely to recover to its pre-pandemic size, it experienced a rebound in 2024, with the daigou market growing by 5%.

 Download our guide to Chinese gifting habits